Home > Insights >The National Company Law Appellate Tribunal (Nclat) Ruling On “Certified Copy” For Appeals Under Ibc, 2016

 JUDGEMENT

 In order to resolve this disagreement between the Bench regarding the interpretation of the term “Certified Copy” an appeal was referred to the Hon’ble Chairman.
 In the Munagala Roja Harsha Vardhini case, it was established that certified copies must be provided upon demand and payment of fees rather not freely.
-Further in the case of M/s.
+Further the case of M/s.
 Whitehand Services v.
 M/s.
 RD Buildtech & Developers Karnataka Pvt.
-Ltd. (22nd April, 2024) reiterated the necessity of filing certified copies for legal appeals, in line with the Vardhini case.
+Ltd. reiterated the necessity of filing certified copies for legal appeals, in line with the Vardhini case.

 For more information or queries, please email us at